en

 The reverse sides of Mexican Voter ID cards

-The reverse sides of Mexican Voter cards issued since 2014 and those issued later (on the left) and 2019 and later (on the right) look different.
+The reverse sides of Mexican Voter cards issued since 2014 and those issued later look different.
 For instance, the older versions include the holder’s fingerprint and signature, while the newer ones don’t contain any visual data, only MRZs, barcodes, and QR codes (including fingerprints).

-As for security features in the card, they include lines applied with UV inks, a Guilloche pattern, microprinting, rainbow print, and others.
+Finally, the Mexican Voter card includes a number of physical security features.
+They include lines applied with UV inks, a Guilloche pattern, microprinting, rainbow print, and others.
 Some of them, such as a hologram on the front page, can be successfully authenticated, even during online identity verification.

 A mix of biometric and non-biometric passports in circulation